 - High urine sodium

 Other causes of hyponatraemia need to be excluded:

-- Negative short synacthen test to exclude adrenal insufficiency
+- Short synacthen test to exclude adrenal insufficiency

 - No history of diuretic use

 - No diarrhoea, vomiting, burns, fistula or excessive sweating